 that i dont have to tread around other people's element names. maybe this is

 what Chads bug is about - im not sure.....

-#2 Updated by Matt Jones almost 17 years ago
+#2 Updated by Matt Jones about 17 years ago

 We haven't implemented these changes yet, so you don't really have to worry

 about them in the current revs.
 There was a typo (mismatched tags) in the